My research spans theory and practice of statistical inference and machine learning:

 Theory and practice of neural nets, by proposing and analyzing multi-layer convolutional sparse coding techniques and studying the stability of convolutional neural networks.

-I also work on inverse problems, developing highly effective priors and algorithms for solving general image reconstruction problems.
-The super-resolution technology I invented together with Dr. Peyman Milanfar is being used in Google's flagship products (Pixel 2/XL Phones, Google Clips, Google+, and Motion Stills), increasing the quality of billions of images and bringing significant bandwidth savings.
+Inverse problems, developing highly effective priors and algorithms for solving general image reconstruction problems.
+The super-resolution technology I invented together with Peyman Milanfar, called RAISR, is being used in Google's flagship products (Pixel 2/XL Phones, Google Clips, Google+, and Motion Stills), increasing the quality of billions of images and bringing significant bandwidth savings.

 Keywords—machine learning, deep learning, deep generative models, scientific reproducibility, selective inference, false discovery rate, knockoffs, uncertainty estimation, fairness, sparse representations, convolutional sparse coding, dictionary learning, image processing, inverse problems.